xyflow/xyflow/README.md

 * **Plugin system:** [Mini map and graph controls](#plugins)
 * **Reliable**: Written in [Typescript](https://www.typescriptlang.org/) and tested with [cypress](https://www.cypress.io/)

+In order to make this library as flexible as possible we don’t do any state updates besides the positions.
+This means that you need to pass all functions that change the displayed nodes and edges by yourself.
+You can implement your own ones or use the helper functions that come with the library.

 ## Installation

 ```